Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning

 Three variants are tested in the RCE environment, each increasing in complexity by expanding the set of parameters controlled by the agent, as detailed below:

-\texttt{rce-v0}:~The baseline environment, where the agent learns two global scalar parameters: the effective longwave surface emissivity and the critical lapse rate for convective adjustment.
+\texttt{rce-v0}:~The baseline environment, where {the agent learns a state-dependent policy to adjust two global scalar parameters}: the effective longwave surface emissivity and the critical lapse rate for convective adjustment.
 This setup tests whether RL can learn bulk thermodynamic controls on the vertical profile.

-\texttt{rce17-v0}:~An extension of the baseline in which the agent learns a 17-dimensional vector of critical lapse rate values, one for each model layer.
+\texttt{rce17-v0}:~An extension of the baseline in which the agent learns a {state-dependent policy function to control a} 17-dimensional vector of critical lapse rate values, one for each model layer.
 This formulation introduces additional vertical structure into the convective adjustment scheme, enabling the agent to represent non-uniform heating profiles.

-\texttt{rce17-v1}:~A further extension where the agent jointly learns the vertical profile of specific humidity along with the critical lapse rate values.
+\texttt{rce17-v1}:~A further extension where the agent {learns to jointly control} the vertical profile of specific humidity along with the critical lapse rate values.
 This coupling links radiative transfer to water-vapour feedback, creating a more challenging problem that requires the agent to balance moist thermodynamics with radiative equilibrium.